-Reducing SLCPs will reduce near-term climate impacts, slow dangerous feedbacks, allow more time to adapt, and reduce the risk of passing tipping points that could lead to irreversible climate damage.
-In addition to providing near-term climate benefits, cutting SLCPs would also provide major benefits for human health and food security and would contribute to sustainable development goals.
-Cutting SLCPs to achieve near-term climate benefits is an important complement to reducing CO2 emissions, but SLCP reductions are not a substitute for the immediate action urgently needed to reduce CO2.
+Reducing SLCPs will reduce near-term climate impacts, including sea-level rise, slow dangerous feedbacks, allow more time to adapt, and reduce the risk of passing tipping points that could lead to irreversible climate damage.
+In addition to providing nearterm climate benefits, cutting SLCPs would also provide major benefits for human health and food security, would contribute to sustainable development goals, and would protect the significant gains in poverty reduction that otherwise will be reversed by nearterm climate change impacts.149 Cutting SLCPs to achieve nearterm climate benefits is an important complement to reducing CO2 emissions, but SLCP reductions are not a substitute for the immediate action urgently needed to reduce CO2.
 Reducing both CO2 and SLCPs provides the best chance of limiting global temperature rise to below 2°C through 2100.
-As highlighted by Nobel Laureate Mario Molina and co-authors, regulatory measures in dedicated venues are often the preferred way to reduce SLCPs.129
+As highlighted by Nobel Laureate Mario Molina and co-authors, regulatory measures in dedicated venues such as the Montreal Protocol are often the preferred way to reduce SLCPs.150